 7. There are over 800 serviced mountain huts scattered around the Alps

 You may have heard of a famous hut to hut hiking tour called the Tour du Mont Blanc, and maybe even of another one in the Italian Dolomites called the Alta Via 1.
 But don’t be fooled into thinking that these are the only hut to hut tours in the Alps.

 The Tour du Mont Blanc is only one of hundreds of possible hut hiking tours.
 I estimate there are around 800 serviced mountain huts scattered in every corner of the Alps.
 These are in France, Switzerland, Italy, Austria, Liechtenstein, Germany, and in Slovenia.
 These huts offer a fantastic experience and a chance to get close to the culture.
 The food is incredible (and much better than freeze-dried food from a bag), and it is always nice to have access to adult beverages at the end of a long hiking day.
 The huts also provide bedding, so there is no need to carry a tent, sleeping pad, or sleeping bag with you!
 You do; however, need to carry a sleeping bag liner, or travel sheet, with you to the huts.
-You can find out more about the hut experience by watching a recording of the free webcast, Hiking Hut to Hut in the Alps or by browsing our Staying in Mountain Huts web page.
+You can find out more about the hut experience by joining a live webcast or watching a recorded version of, Hiking Hut to Hut in the Alps or by browsing our Staying in Mountain Huts web page.

 6. Elevation gain is just part of the game